 Before you begin

-DTL is an advanced technique and, before you begin, it's important to understand the overall process for normalising your data.
+DTL is an advanced technique and, before you begin, it's important to understand the overall process for normalizing your data.
 You should be sure you know:

-- what normalising means, and why you need to do it
+- what normalizing means, and why you need to do it

 - what categories are, and how they're different from the columns in your original database.